brunodbo/d8_migration_info/README.md

-# Drupal 8 migration info
+# Drupal 6/7 => Drupal 8 migration info

-A list of (hopefully) helpful links pertaining to Drupal 8 migration.
-This is what I'm reading to figure out how to do my first D7 => D8 migration
+A list of (hopefully) helpful links pertaining to Drupal 6/7 to Drupal 8 migration.
+This is what I'm reading to figure out how to do my first D7 => D8 migration.

 **Docs/guides**: